FedADMM-InSa: An Inexact and Self-Adaptive ADMM for Federated Learning: Experimental Results

-In this subsection, we present the comparison results of our FedADMM-InSa (\Cref{alg_FedADMM_insa}) with the other two algorithms, namely our FedADMM-In (\Cref{alg_FedADMM_in}) and the vanilla FedADMM (\Cref{alg_FedADMM_cano}).
-For FedADMM-InSa, we set the initial penalty parameter $\beta_i^0 = 2$ and update it by the scheme \eqref{self_adp_beta_rule} with $\mu=20$ and $\tau=2$.
-For both FedADMM-In and FedADMM, the penalty parameter $\beta_i = 2$ is fixed throughout the training.
-For the vanilla FedADMM, we test it with three different local full-batch gradient descent steps, i.e., $E= 2, 5, 10$.
-The results are plotted in \Cref{fig_res_two} and summarized in \Cref{tab_test_reduction}.
+In this subsection, we present comparison results of our FedADMM-InSa algorithm with the vanilla FedADMM and FedAvg algorithms.
+The results for the three examples are presented in Figures \ref{fig_cmp_eg1}-\ref{fig_cmp_eg3} and are also summarized in \Cref{tab_results_three_egs}.

-From \Cref{fig_res_two}, it is evident that our FedADMM-InSa algorithm, incorporating a self-adaptive penalty parameter \eqref{self_adp_beta_rule}, significantly outperforms the other two algorithms.
-As depicted in \Cref{fig_res_two_accu}, under the same number of communication rounds, FedADMM-InSa exhibits significantly higher prediction accuracy compared to the other two algorithms.
-In other words, FedADMM-InSa can achieve a given target accuracy with fewer communication rounds than the other two algorithms.
-This is also validated by the fastest decreasing training loss of FedADMM-InSa shown in \Cref{fig_res_two_loss}.